 A definitive risk management framework will provide your management team with the tools needed to implement an effective risk management system.
 This will provide strong assurances as to the effectiveness of your risk management processes, governance, administration and programs.

-“Also known as a solicitor letter, a LOD is a formal notice demanding that the person to whom the letter is addressed, perform an alleged legal obligation such as rectifying some identified problem, paying a sum of money or acting on a contractual commitment.
+“Also known as a solicitor letter, a Letter of Demand (LOD) is a formal notice demanding that the person to whom the letter is addressed perform an alleged legal obligation such as rectifying some identified problem, paying a sum of money or acting on a contractual commitment.